Chapter 1.12

 a.
 Appeals of enforcement actions require a public hearing, and are processed as Type 2 decisions pursuant to FMC 14.09.050.

-2. A party to the hearing may represent him/herself or be represented by a designated agent or an attorney.
+2. A party to the hearing may represent themselves or be represented by a designated agent or an attorney.
 A party that will be represented by an attorney at an expedited hearing must notify a Director of such legal representation within 24 hours of the hearing.
 Failure to do so will result in an automatic rescheduling of the hearing to the next available hearing date.

 3. Except for cases involving an expedited hearing, the Hearings Examiner shall, at the appropriate stage in the proceeding, give all parties full opportunity to submit and respond to motions and file briefs and objections.